TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/readme.md

 However, as it is still commonly used in conjunction with uibuilder and can be useful for more complex apps, the client library does have a check to see if it is loaded.
 This code in your custom front-end JavaScript will detect if Vue is loaded: `if ( uibuilder.get('isVue') ) ....`.
 To discover that from Node-RED, send a msg containing: `{"_uib": {"command":"get","prop":"isVue"}`.

 Because the VueJS project forced an early default version change from v2 to v3 while many of its extension libraries had not had a chance to migrate, a lot of people can get caught out accidentally loading the wrong version of Vue.
 Because of this, if the uibuilder client library discovers that Vue is loaded, it will note the version.
 To get the version from your front-end code: `uibuilder.get('vueVersion')`.
-Or from Node-RED, send a msg containing: `{"_uib": {"command":"get","prop":"vueVersion"}`
+Or from Node-RED, send a msg containing: `{"_uib": {"command":"get","prop":"vueVersion"}`.

+> [!NOTE]
+>
+> Typically, the no-/low-code capabilities of UIBUILDER will not interact easily with VueJS (or any of the other large frameworks) because those frameworks assume that the whole UI is loaded up-front rather than delivered later.
+However, that does not prevent you making use of these facilities, you will just need to think about the potential separation between approaches.
+Of course, you can use the communications and server capabilities of UIBUILDER in your VueJS code.

 ## Library size

-If the library seems a little large, it is because it comes with the correct version of the Socket.IO client built-in.
+If the library seems a little large, it is because it comes with the following libraries built in: The Socket.IO client.
+The low-/no-code ui.js library.
+The `<uib=var>` web component.

 ## What was removed compared to the older, non-module version?